LangDict/langdict/README.md

 <h4 align="center">
-    LLM Application Framework as a Specification
+    Build complex LLM Applications with Python Dictionary
 </h4>

 ---

-# LangDictg
+# LangDict

-LangDict is a framework for building agents (Compound AI Systems) using only specifications in a Python `dictionary`.
+LangDict is a framework for building agents (Compound AI Systems) using only specifications in a Python `Dictionary`.
 The framework is simple and intuitive to use for production.

-Building an LLM Application means, in the extreme, adding LLM API calls.
-In comparison, many frameworks provide complex functionality.
+The prompts are similar to a feature specification, which is all you need to build an LLM Module.
 LangDict was created with the design philosophy that building LLM applications should be as simple as possible.
 Build your own LLM Application with minimal understanding of the framework.

 <p align="center">
     <img src="https://github.com/LangDict/langdict/blob/main/images/module.png" style="inline" width=800>